Little Feat: Formative years

-Lowell George met Bill Payne when George was a member of Frank Zappa's Mothers of Invention.
-Payne had auditioned for the Mothers, but had not joined.
-They formed Little Feat along with former Mothers' bassist Roy Estrada and drummer Richie Hayward from George's previous band, The Factory.
+Singer and guitarist Lowell George met keyboardist Bill Payne when George was a member of Frank Zappa's Mothers of Invention.
+They formed Little Feat in 1969 along with former Mothers bassist Roy Estrada, and drummer Richie Hayward from George's previous band, The Factory.
 Hayward had also been a member of the Fraternity of Man whose claim to fame was the inclusion of their "Don't Bogart That Joint" on the million-selling Easy Rider film soundtrack.
-The name of the band came from a comment made by Mothers' drummer Jimmy Carl Black about Lowell's "little feet".
+The name of the band came from a comment made by the Mothers' drummer Jimmy Carl Black about Lowell's "little feet".
 The spelling of "feat" was an homage to the Beatles.

-There are three stories about the genesis of Little Feat.
-One has it that George showed Zappa his song "Willin'," and that Zappa fired him from the Mothers of Invention, because he felt that George was too talented to merely be a member of his band, and told him he ought to go away and form his own band.
-The second version has Zappa firing him for playing a 15-minute guitar solo with his amplifier off.
-The third version says that Zappa fired him because "Willin'" contains drug references ("weed, whites and wine").
-George often introduced the song as the reason he was asked to leave the band.
-On October 18, 1975 at the Auditorium Theater in Rochester, New York while introducing the song, George commented that he was asked to leave the band for "writing a song about dope".
+There are two stories about the genesis of Little Feat.
+One has it that Lowell George showed Zappa his song "Willin'," and that Zappa fired him from the Mothers of Invention, because he felt that George was too talented to merely be a member of his band and told him that he ought to go away and form his own band.
+The second version says that Zappa fired him because "Willin'" contains drug references ("weed, whites and wine").
+Lowell George often introduced the song as the reason he was asked to leave the band.
+On October 18, 1975 at the Auditorium Theater in Rochester, New York while introducing the song, Lowell George commented that he was asked to leave the band for "writing a song about dope".